Askenter/gemini-cli/docs/telemetry.md

     The script will:
     - Download Jaeger and OTEL if needed.
     - Start a local Jaeger instance.
-    - Start an OTEL collector configured to receive data from Gemini CLI.
+    - Start an OTEL collector configured to receive data from Torch Pilot.
     - Automatically enable telemetry in your workspace settings.
     - On exit, disable telemetry.

 1.  **View traces**:
     Open your web browser and navigate to **http://localhost:16686** to access the Jaeger UI.
-Here you can inspect detailed traces of Gemini CLI operations.
+Here you can inspect detailed traces of Torch Pilot operations.

 1.  **Inspect logs and metrics**:
     The script redirects the OTEL collector output (which includes logs and metrics) to `~/.gemini/tmp/<projectHash>/otel/collector.log`.
 The script will provide links to view and a command to tail your telemetry data (traces, metrics, logs) locally.